aota/deepfreezefest.ca/freezer-race.md

 <iframe width="420" height="236" src="//www.youtube.com/embed/MeE6-7bGCt8" frameborder="0" allowfullscreen></iframe>

 ### Register your team today!
-Deadline: January 2, 2015
+Deadline: EXTENDED TO January 8, 2015!
 Races take place between noon and 2pm on Saturday, January 10<sup>th</sup> and Sunday, January 11<sup>th</sup> on 118<sup>th</sup> Ave between 92 and 93 Street.

 Teams must have exactly 5 members: 3 ‘riders’ inside the freezer and 2 ‘pushers’.
 The three riders **MUST wear their own helmets** during the race.
 Those who do not have helmets will not race.